venetanji/portfolio/content/authors/admin/_index.md

 first_name: Giovanni
 email: giovanni.lion@gmail.com
 ---
-Giovanni's interest in machine learning and AI stems from his fascination with the way these technologies can be used to create intelligent systems that can autonomously learn and adapt.
-Through his research, he has explored various applications of these technologies in creative practices.

-He possesses technical proficiency in various programming languages and platforms, including Python, Javascript, Max/MSP, Arduino IDE, Docker, Linux and Windows system administration, SBC (RaspberryPi), Leap Motion, Muse (EEG), and openvibe.
+Giovanni has a keen interest in machine learning and AI, fueled by his fascination with the ways in which these technologies can be harnessed to create intelligent systems capable of autonomous learning and adaptation.
+His research has explored diverse applications of these technologies within creative practices.
+In addition, he boasts technical proficiency across multiple programming languages and platforms, including Python, Javascript, Max/MSP, Arduino IDE, Docker, Linux and Windows system administration, SBC (RaspberryPi), Leap Motion, Muse (EEG), and openvibe.

-He is an avid frisbee player and loves spending time outdoors playing pickup games with friends.
-He also enjoys making music with his OP-Z portable sequencer and synthesizer, experimenting with different sounds and beats to create unique compositions.

-Giovanni's passion for technology is matched only by his love for learning new things.
-He is always eager to explore new ideas and concepts, whether it's through attending conferences or reading academic papers on the latest developments in AI and robotics.
+Furthermore, Giovanni has a passion for indie games and enjoys exploring the latest developments in the gaming industry.
+He also competes at an international level in Ultimate Frisbee, where he showcases his skills and leadership abilities.
+In his spare time, he loves spending time making music with his OP-Z portable sequencer and synthesizer to experiment with different sounds and beats to create unique compositions.
+As an enthusiastic learner, Giovanni is always eager to explore new ideas and concepts through attending conferences or reading academic papers on the latest advancements in AI and robotics.